Skip to main content

 🙀 I cannot see the Cancel subscription button.

-The cancellation is possible along with the settlement of any open (unpaid) invoice.
 If you cannot see the button, it may also mean that you do not have an active subscription on Checkify at all.

 If you want to remove Checkify from your store, check our guide on disconnecting Checkify.